Skip to main content

 • Online

-• Accredited college credits.
-Grace College & Seminary is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
+• Accredited Credits: Courses are fully accredited through the Higher Learning Commission (hlcommission.org), recognized by the U.S. Department of Education

-*Grace College is not involved in issuing a high school diploma.
-The high school diploma will be issued by your high school in accordance with state requirements.
+Note: Grace College does not issue high school diplomas.
+Your diploma will be granted by your high school according to state requirements.

 Associate Degree while in High School is great for those who are: